swt02026/.vim/README.md

 The next time you open a file from your C/C++ project, [YouCompleteMe][3] is smart enough to figure out the include paths etc. on its own.

+## Enable C++11 in YouCompleteMe

+If you are don't like YouCompleteMe to warn you about obviously correct C++11 code snippets, follow these steps.

+No matter if you use the default `.ycm_extra_conf.py` or your own you should comment out the `-Wc++98-compat` in the `flags` array to allow C++11 in your code.

 # How to install a new plugin

     cd ~/.vim/bundle